rfjakob/gocryptfs/Documentation/MANPAGE.md

 that uses built-in Go crypto.

 Setting this option forces the filesystem to read-only and noexec.

+#### -fsck
+Check CIPHERDIR for consistency.
+If corruption is found, the exit code is 26.

 #### -fsname string
 Override the filesystem name (first column in df -T).
 Can also be